← Back to 史記

 使使

-Ping said, 'The Zhou ding was lost in the Si water.
-Now the Yellow River overflows and connects to the Si.
-I, the minister, look northeast, and Fen Yin straight has gold treasure qi.
-I think the Zhou ding will perhaps emerge?
+Ping said, 'The Zhou ding was lost in the Si River.
+Now the Yellow River has overflowed and connected with the Si.
+Looking northeast, I see the qi of a golden treasure directly at Fenyin.
+Perhaps the Zhou ding is about to emerge?
 If the omen is seen and not welcomed, then it will not come.'
-Therefore, the emperor sent an envoy to repair a temple south of Fen Yin, facing the river, wishing to sacrifice and make the Zhou ding emerge.
+Therefore, the emperor sent an envoy to repair a temple south of Fenyin, facing the river, intending to sacrifice there and bring forth the Zhou ding.

 50